Legit-Labs/legitify/docs/github/actions/all_github_actions_are_allowed.md

 ---
 layout: default
-title: GitHub Actions Runs Are Not Limited To Verified Actions
+title: GitHub Actions Should Be Limited To Verified or Explicitly Trusted Actions
 parent: Actions Policies
 grand_parent: GitHub Policies
 ---

-## GitHub Actions Runs Are Not Limited To Verified Actions
+## GitHub Actions Should Be Limited To Verified or Explicitly Trusted Actions
 policy name: all_github_actions_are_allowed

 severity: MEDIUM

 ### Description
-When using GitHub Actions, it is recommended to only use actions by Marketplace verified creators or explicitly trusted actions.
-By not restricting which actions are permitted allows your developers to use actions that were not audited and potentially malicious, thus exposing your pipeline to supply chain attacks.
+It is recommended to only use GitHub Actions by Marketplace verified creators or explicitly trusted actions.
+By not restricting which actions are permitted, developers may use actions that were not audited and may be malicious, thus exposing your pipeline to supply chain attacks.

 ### Threat Example(s)
 This misconfiguration could lead to the following attack: